FINDING A DOCTOR

 Treatment options are best discussed with the doctor who made the diagnosis or other qualified medical professional.
 Your healthcare provider is likely to be your best source of medical information.

-If you are unable to find a health care provider in your area who treats patients with alopecia areata, please contact the NAAF office by phone or email.
+If you need help finding a health care provider in your area, please contact the NAAF office by phone, 415-472-3780, or email.
 NAAF keeps a list of medical professionals in the U.S. who are experienced in diagnosing and treating alopecia areata.

 Obtaining insurance coverage for the medical treatments for alopecia areata can present a challenge since no treatments are currently approved by the FDA for this disease, and so any treatment is “off-label” (used in a way that is not listed on the drug label).
 The reimbursement problem is compounded by the insurance industry often perceiving such treatments as merely “cosmetic”, rather than medically necessary, and using this description to deny claims.

 Hopefully, once medicines are identified that may effectively reverse alopecia areata, companies will engage in randomized, placebo controlled clinical trials for these treatments in alopecia areata patients and request FDA approval for those that demonstrate positive outcomes.
 In the meantime, however, this often leaves the alopecia areata patient scrambling for insurance reimbursement for “off-label” treatments.

 Tips on Applying for Insurance Reimbursement

 1. Know your insurance policy and what it covers.